-If you appear and plea Not Guilty, your case will be scheduled for a court trial date in the future.
+Please have your case number and picture identification available.
+If you appear and plead Not Guilty, your case will be scheduled for a court trial date in the future.

 Written Trial by Declaration